shipshapecode/website-nuxt/content/blog/posts/2022-06-23-welcome-to-shepherd-10.md

 <iframe src="https://gifer.com/embed/EVRC" width=480 height=276.480 frameBorder="0" allowFullScreen></iframe>
 <br/>

 It's not surprising that the words `memorize` and `memoize` share the same latin root *memo* which means "to be remembered".
-Instead of constantly wondering what is in the fridge, writing down your list and carrying it with you to the grocery store is a much cleaner active recall.
+Instead of constantly wondering what is in the fridge, if you write down a list and carry it with you to the grocery store, you only have to think about it once.

 For those familiar with Big O notation, memoization is often described as a trade of space for time complexity.
 We take up a bit more space in the cache in want of faster load time.

 ## In Action

-For those familiar with Shepherd, very little has changed about how you would define the attachTo element.
+For those familiar with Shepherd, very little has changed about how we define the attachTo element.
 We still require some element to place the step (or null or undefined), but using the callback opens up our options for placing the step.

 Here is a simple example where we have a button that expands a custom dropdown menu.
 However, because menu options are dynamic, they can vary from user to user or login state.
 ```html